-The 13-inch M4 MacBook Air is $200 Off
+The 13-inch M4 MacBook Air Is $200 Off

-Amazon has the 13-inch M4 MacBook Air marked $200 off.
-The device is powered by the M4 chip for fluid and powerful performances, capable of running graphics-heavy games and handling heavy tasks like creative work, editing, or multitasking.
+Amazon has the 13-inch M4 MacBook Air marked $200 off in a limited-time promotion.
+The M4 MacBook Air is powered by the M4 chip for speed, power, and fluidity, so you can run heavy tasks like editing and breeze through your workload.

-The Mac features a display measuring 13.6 inches with a Liquid Retina display that is capable of supporting 1 billion colors, allowing for videos, photos, and game graphics to look crisp in detail and look vibrant for an immersive viewing experience.
+The MacBook Air with the M4 chip features a stunning 13.6-inch Liquid Retina Display capable of supporting 1 billion colors, making videos, photos, games, and movies look bright, have rich contrast, sharp detail, and pop for a great viewing experience.
+It’s more than just a laptop for work- you can enjoy browsing and playing games on it too.

-The Mac features spatial audio, making for a more immersive experience when you are watching a movie, your fave show, or playing a game.
-The M4 MacBook Air features Apple Intelligence, a personal intelligence system that helps you get things done easily and provides you with groundbreaking protections for privacy, ensuring that no one else but you can access the data inside the MacBook.
-Grab the 13-inch M4 MacBook Air while it’s on sale!
+The M4 MacBook Air is made for Apple Intelligence, the personal AI system that aids in creating, writing, expressing yourself, and getting work done easily.
+It also provides you with groundbreaking privacy, ensuring that no one but you can access the data stored in your Apple device.

 |Preview